hxy9243/hxy9243.github.io/source/_posts/2021-05-31-go-channel-examples.md

 tags: ['Learning', 'Golang', 'Channel']
 ---

-After picking up Golang, I was fascinated with how powerful Golang's goroutines and channels can be.
-I've had much joy using them to solve problems while bumping into many headaches along the way.
+While learning Golang, I was fascinated with the power Golang's goroutines and channels.
 Channel is a powerful tool to tackle synchronization problems in asynchronous programs.
-It acts as a bridge between async goroutines.
+It acts as a bridge between async goroutines and can describe some complicated logic expressively.
 Together they can be powerful weapons in building async applications.
 On the other hand, when misused, they can be a nightmare to debug.

 Here I've summarized a few of the valuable idioms of using Golang routines from multiple references as well as my own experience.
-They can serve as a toolbox that comes in handy when you bump into similar problems so that you don't have to design something from scratch, which might help you avoid potential synchronization errors when you are not careful in the design.
+They can serve as a helpful toolbox that comes in handy for similar problems.
+So that you don't have to design them from scratch, which might help you avoid synchronization errors.

 <!--more-->